 Struggling to compete with YouTube and Facebook, some professors try to connect lessons with popular music and movies.
-Others give condensed reading assignments rather then entire books.
+Others give condensed reading assignments rather than entire books.
 And some schools even provide students with video iPods for online lessons.

 While I applaud such creativity and dedication to trying to motivate students, I believe such approaches could shortchange them.
 Already many students aren’t developing the sound problem-solving skills they will need in their lives and careers.
 They don’t take time to do the thoughtful research that ambiguous problems — the stuff of life — require.